tulioanesio/ToDoAPI/README.md

 DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"
 JWT_SECRET="your_jwt_secret_key"

-tip: you can generate your jwt secret by using the follow comand:
+tip: you can generate your jwt secret by using the follow comand

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))""